jesperberth/automationclass/lab04/lab4.md

 create a new playbook file 02_azure.yml

-add the following text to the file, change the name of any vars with __userxx__ to your number
+add the following text to the file, change the name of any vars with __userx__ to your number

 ```ansible
 ---